-- 1. The Learning Contract approved prior to commencement of the practicum by the Practicum and Academic Supervisors, along with the student, with all three signing the document; - Mid-point evaluation evaluates the student's progress in meeting the goals set out in the Learning Contract.
+- 1. The Learning Contract approved prior to commencement of the practicum by the Practicum and Academic Supervisors, along with the student, with all three signing the document: - The Mid-Term Evaluation evaluates the student's progress in meeting the goals set out in the Learning Contract.
 Practicum and Academic Supervisors, along with the student, must sign off on this document; and - 3.
-Final evaluation as with the mid-point evaluation, except that it is a final assessment of the student's success in the practicum.
+The Final Evaluation as with the Mid-Term Evaluation, except that it is a final assessment of the student's success in the practicum.

-The mid-point and final practicum evaluations will be constructed by the Practicum Supervisor in narrative form under three specific sections:
+The Mid-Term and Final Practicum Evaluations will be constructed by the Practicum Supervisor in narrative form under three specific sections: